Site Search

 Search Tip: Search with " " to find exact matches.

 The Camden Funders Affinity Group serves as a vehicle for funders to connect, learn, and share updates about initiatives throughout the city.
-To help broaden the voices and perspectives in these conversations, we’re excited to begin dedicating a portion of each to hearing directly from leaders doing important work across Camden.
+To help broaden the voices and perspectives in these conversations, we’re excited to continue dedicating a portion of each to hearing directly from leaders doing important work across Camden.

-In the first half of the meeting Mayor Carstarphen will share his insights on the city’s current priorities and opportunities, followed by a Q&A discussion with the Camden Funders.
-In the second half of the meeting, we’ll reflect on the mayor’s remarks, share updates on our current initiatives, and identify potential speakers & topics for future meetings.
+In the first half of the meeting, President/CEO, Dana Redd and her team will share updates on their current priorities, insights into opportunities they see across the city, and participate in a Q&A discussion with the Camden Funders.
+In the second half of the meeting, we’ll reflect on the team’s remarks, share updates on our current initiatives, and identify potential speakers & topics for future meetings.
 Light refreshments will be served.

 Cost: Free for CNJG Members; $75 for Non Member Grantmakers